 Python is a popular programming language for Machine Learning.
 Please refer here if you have any questions about learning Python.

 Python supports popular libraries for AI and Machine Learning, thus making it an ideal programming language.
-One cannot skip learning Python when you’re on the path to become a Machine Learning expert.
+One cannot skip learning Python when you’re on the path to becoming a Machine Learning expert.

 Python’s popular libraries for AI and Machine Learning are: